20 Free & Cheap Things to Do on Rarotonga ???? [2023]© CookIslandsPocketGuide.com

 8. Experience the Punanga Nui Market – FREE/CHEAP

 Location: Main Road (Ara Tapu), west end of Avarua.
-Only open on a Saturday.
+Open Saturdays from 7 am to 12 pm.

 9. Visit the Historical Site and Explore the Rock Pools at Black Rock – FREE